a-One-Fan/Drakengard-3-cheats-test/README.md

 ![flying preview](preview_fly.gif)

-For using the script (control.py): Turn off any multiplayer games to not flat any anti-cheats.
+For using the script (control.py): Turn off any multiplayer games to not flag any anti-cheats.
 Get python (preferably 3.10), and cheat engine.
 Open up cheat engine and RPCS3.
-Run the script, e.g. double click it.
+Run the game, get into a level, run the script, e.g. double click it.
 Follow its instructions.